 While helpful to brands, the personal data derived from digital cookies — especially third-party cookies — often make consumers feel uncomfortable and overexposed.

 Regardless of how long it takes for us to reduce our reliance on third-party cookies, you don’t have to reduce our online advertising efforts.
-Here are five third-party cookie alternatives you can use to increase your advertising campaign effectiveness in a post-cookie world.
+Here are seven third-party cookie alternatives you can use to increase your advertising campaign effectiveness in a post-cookie world.

 1. Use email marketing to circulate content and ads